This blog was updated on 11/24/20

-So let’s think about this for a second.
-What can you do to keep your turkey dinner from clucking up the world?
+So, let’s think about this for a second.
+What can you do this year to keep your turkey dinner from clucking up the world?

 The Visible and Invisible Costs of Food Waste

-In the United States, we waste a staggering 40 percent of our food.
-Some of it doesn’t get picked at farms because there is no market for it.
+In the United States, we waste a staggering 40% of our food.
+Some goes unpicked at farms because there is no market for it.
 Some is wasted because of poor and confusing labeling laws (“best by” is not the same as “expiration”).
-Some is thrown out on cafeteria trays and restaurant tables.
-And about 45 percent gets thrown out at our homes each year (most of us toss about 24 pounds of food each month).
+Still, more food is thrown out from cafeteria trays and restaurant tables.
+And about 45% gets tossed out in our homes each year (most of us throw away about 24 pounds of food each month).
 In Massachusetts alone, we send about a million tons of food and yard waste to our landfills and incinerators each year.

 This is a big problem because:

-- 17% of the people in this country don’t get enough healthy food to eat;
+- Nearly 20% of people in this country don’t have enough food to eat;

-While what happens to food waste is tied up in a much larger system of how cities, towns, and the state handle all of our household waste, individual actions still matter!
-So I’m here to give you a few tried and true tips for minimizing your food waste this Thanksgiving.
+While what happens to food waste is tied up in a much larger system of how cities, towns, and the state handle our household waste, individual actions still matter!
+So, I’m here to give you a few tried and true tips for minimizing your food waste this Thanksgiving.
 It’ll save you money, time, and angst – and you’ll be doing your part for the environment.

 - Buy the Right Amount – With fewer people coming over for Thanksgiving dinner this year, rethink your grocery list.
 You can buy a smaller turkey, just roast the parts of the turkey you like (is anyone going to eat the turkey leg if your Uncle Ted isn’t coming over?) or even swap out the traditional turkey for a rotisserie chicken!
-Also, think about how many days you’re actually going to eat leftovers?
-Figure it out before you go to the grocery store, so you don’t overbuy and waste money.
-After the dust settles and everything is eaten, write down what you would do for the same-sized group next year while it is still fresh in your mind (it’s never too early to start planning for the next time you have a small-scale feast.
-And always make sure to check your notes before you start shopping, so you don’t throw in an extra can of cranberry sauce that will sit on your shelf for a year.
+Also, think about how many days you’re actually going to eat leftovers.
+These are things you should figure out before going to the grocery store, so you don’t overbuy and waste money.
+After the dust settles and everything is eaten, write down what you would do for the same-sized group so that you’re ready for the next time you have a small-scale feast.
+And always make sure to check your notes before you start shopping – that way you don’t throw in an extra can of cranberry sauce that will sit on your shelf for a year.

 - Buy Carefully – Are yams sweet potatoes?
 Are sweet potatoes yams?
 Figure out exactly what you need before you get to the store.
 This is especially important this year, as you don’t want to meander in the store – strap on your mask and get in and out efficiently.
 It’s safer, plus you’ll save yourself a lot of money (and possibly another trip to the store).

 - Don’t Put Anything on Your Plate that You Might Not Eat –My 11-year-old nephew Eddie always wants two desserts, though he sometimes can only finish one.
 As the person who makes the pies, no way am I letting him take two slices at once.
-I may have to police him remotely this year, but I’ll still tell him to come back for a second slice after you finish the first.
+I may have to police him remotely this year, but I’ll still tell him to come back for a second slice after he finishes the first.
 Overeating is part of Thanksgiving.
 Wasting the pie Auntie dropped off for you is not, Eddie.

 - Freeze Leftovers for Another Day – Most stuff freezes pretty well, and you can use it in a variety of ways down the road.
-Make mashed potatoes into potato bread, Brussel sprouts into quiche, and rolls into breadcrumbs in a few weeks.
-The turkey carcass can be frozen and made into soup, or you can give it to someone who will use it if you don’t like turkey soup.
-If you are really desperate, one of my heroes, Governor Dukakis, accepts turkey carcasses and eats turkey soup all year.
-Don’t waste it – send it to him!
+Make mashed potatoes into potato bread, Brussel sprouts into quiche, and rolls into breadcrumbs.
+The turkey carcass can be frozen and made into soup, or, if you don’t like turkey soup, you can give it to someone who does.

 - Donate – If you do have unopened (cranberry sauce) or untouched food (vegetables you won’t use) that is not part of your usual non-Thanksgiving diet, look into donating it to a local food rescue organization or food pantry.
 However, make sure you call ahead to find out their hours and eligibility requirements (they don’t want your aunt’s green bean casserole – no one does).